4yopping/co-Eventemitter/README.md

 This method added the Generators passed to event Handler of event given(String).
 Returns itself.

 #### `co-eventemitter.once(String,Generator[,Generator...])`
 This method added the Generators passed to event Handler of event given(String) to be emitted only one time.
-Returns irself.
+Returns itself.

 #### `co-eventemitter.emit(String,Object[,Object...])`
 This method emit the event event given(String) and pass every Object argument to every constructor.

+#### `co-eventemitter.emitter`
+Instance of EventEmitter, every change here affect to co-eventemitter instance.

+#### `co-eventemitter.events`
+Object where the keys are the events added and values are arrays with the listers generators to every event.

+#### `co-eventemitter.ctx`
+thisArg passed to every generator, this is the same passed to constructor and can be upgraded at any time.

 # Testing